 On-campus employment is available for a limited number of students and spouses from time to time, including work in administrative offices, campus maintenance, and the library.
-Requests for information and applications for on-campus employment are made through the office of Human Resources.
+Requests for information and applications for on-campus employment are made through the human resources office.